DSXiangLi/DecryptPrompt/README.md

 - Inference-Time Intervention: Eliciting Truthful Answers from a Language Model
 - Reflexion: an autonomous agent with dynamic memory and self-reflection
 - Self-consistency for open-ended generations
+- Check Your Facts and Try Again: Improving Large Language Models with External Knowledge and Automated Feedback
+- Factuality Enhanced Language Models for Open-Ended Text Generation
+- Adaptive Chameleon or Stubborn Sloth: Unraveling the Behavior of Large Language Models in Knowledge Clashes

 ### Other Prompt Engineer
 - Calibrate Before Use: Improving Few-Shot Performance of Language Models